atwellpub/wpcli-staging/readme.md

 ## Disclaimer and Safety

-Cloning a production environment to a local environement could cause issues with processes like e-commerce subscriptions.
+Cloning a production environment to a local environment could cause issues with processes like e-commerce subscriptions.
 Please consider taking additional cautions like:

 Adding the following to your wp-config.php to signal to plugins that the local environment is a testing environment and disabling the cronjob to protect against unwanted upkeep routines: